 Childhood mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
 The infection may also affect the testes, brain, and pancreas, especially in adults.
 Mumps is caused... read more , certain bacterial infections (for example, of the tonsils or teeth), and other diseases that are typically more common among adults (such as AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and damage... read more , diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+HIV is transmitted... read more , Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more , diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
 Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , and bulimia Bulimia Nervosa Bulimia nervosa is an eating disorder characterized by the repeated rapid consumption of large amounts of food (binge eating), followed by attempts to compensate for the excess food consumed... read more ) often cause swelling of the major salivary glands.

 Swelling also can result from cancerous (malignant) or noncancerous (benign) tumors in the salivary glands.
 Swelling resulting from a tumor is usually firmer than that caused by an infection.
 If the tumor is cancerous, the gland may feel stone-hard and may be fixed firmly to surrounding tissues ( see Mouth and Throat Cancer Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
 Mouth and throat cancers may look like open sores... read more ).
 Most noncancerous tumors are moveable.